apache/cloudstack-kubernetes-provider/README.md

 ### Kubernetes

-To deploy the ccm in the cluster see [deployment.yaml](/deployment.yaml) and configure your cloudstack and api server connection.
-See the comments.
+If you intend to deploy the CCM in a Kubernetes cluster, please see [deployment.yaml](/deployment.yaml) for an example configuration.
+The comments explain how to configure Cloudstack API access.

 ### Protocols